What is Coaching?

 - are prepared to experiment and learn – there is no failure, only results; and

-- have the resources for coaching: time, money and energy
+- have the resources for coaching: time, energy and money.

 If that sounds good to you, then we’ll likely be able to achieve some great things together.